Euro Sign

 Windows Input

-Method 1: Hold Alt, type 0128 on the numeric keypad, release Alt
+Method 1: Hold the Alt key, sequentially type 0128 on the numeric keypad, then release Alt

 Method 2: Press AltGr + E (some keyboard layouts)

-Method 3: Use input method to type ouyuan or euro and select €
+Method 3: Use an input method to type ouyuan or euro and select €

 Mac Input